-The right of communities to prepare a neighbourhood plan was established through the Localism Act 2011.
-The Plan once 'made' will form part of the statutory development framework for the area and will be an important consideration in the determination of planning applications.
+- 18. The right of communities to prepare a neighbourhood plan was established through the Localism Act 2011.
+The Plan once 'made' will form part of the statutory development framework for the area and will be an important consideration in the determination of planning applications. - 19.
 There are national rules governing the preparation of neighbourhood plans.
-Firstly, a neighbourhood plan must have regard to national planning policies, primarily contained in the National Planning Policy Framework (NPPF) and National Planning Practice Guidance (Guidance).
+Firstly, a neighbourhood plan must have regard to national planning policies, primarily contained in the National Planning Policy Framework (NPPF) and National Planning Practice Guidance (Guidance). - 20.

-&lt;sup>3 https://www.rotherham.gov.uk/info/200074/planning\and\regeneration/617/a\guide\to\the\local\plan

 Secondly, the Plan must also be in general conformity with the strategic policies of the development plan for the area.
 In the case of the Rotherham borough, this is the approved Rotherham Local Plan 2013-2018.
 This sets out the vision, objectives, spatial strategy and strategic policies for Rotherham up to 2028.
 It identifies Dinnington as a principle settlement for growth for housing, economic and other forms of development.
 It includes a broad location for growth to the east of Dinnington for around 700 homes.
 It should see significant development over the coming years.
-The growth and prosperity of Dinnington will be a key indicator as to the success of Rotherham's Core Strategy.

-The Rotherham Sites and Policies document forms part of the Rotherham Local Plan following its adoption in June 2018.
+The growth and prosperity of Dinnington will be a key indicator as to the success of Rotherham's Core Strategy. - 21.
+The Rotherham Sites and Policies Document forms part of the Rotherham Local Plan following its adoption in June 2018.
 It identifies the development sites needed across Rotherham to meet the targets set out in the Core Strategy.
 This is for new homes and employment development.
-The Rotherham Sites and Policies document includes detailed policies to guide decisions on planning applications.
-Many of these policies are relevant to the development of the Plan.

-In accordance with Government guidelines, the Plan has been developed to generally conform with the strategic policies contained in the Local Plan.
+The Rotherham Sites and Policies Document includes detailed policies to guide decisions on planning applications.
+Many of these policies are relevant to the development of the Plan. - 22.
+In accordance with Government guidelines, the Plan has been developed to generally conform with the strategic policies contained in the Local Plan. - 23.
 The aim of the Plan is not to replicate existing planning policies, but to add value to them by providing local formulated policies and proposals that are specific to Dinnington and reflect the needs and aspirations of the community.
-Where there are national and borough planning policies that reflect and meet the needs and requirements of Dinnington, they are not duplicated here.
+Where there are national and borough planning policies that reflect and meet the needs and requirements of Dinnington, they are not duplicated here. - 24.
 The legislation also requires neighbourhood plans and indeed Local Plans to contribute to the achievement of sustainable development, which is 'development that meets the needs of the present without compromising the ability of future generations to meet their own needs.'
 The Plan has the achievement of sustainable development at its heart.
 Protecting and enhancing the natural and built environment, meeting present and future needs for housing, work and facilities that support the well-being of the community, supporting actions that build prosperity and by ensuring that local people can shape their surroundings are all good examples of how it will do this.
-This wish for sustainability has led to differences in attitude towards the utilisation of Green Belt land and brownfield areas that continue to be a point of contention between Rotherham MBC and Dinnington Neighbourhood Plan Group.

-A neighbourhood plan must be compatible with EU regulations and of relevance and be compliant with the Strategic Environmental Assessment (SEA) and Habitats Directives.
+25. A neighbourhood plan must be compatible with EU regulations of relevance and be compliant with the Strategic Environmental Assessment (SEA) and Habitats Directives until these are replaced by UK legislation after the end of the Brexit transition period.